fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

 Hey guys, the class codes are now available at the following links: [arraypointer.c](./programs/week9/fri/arraypointer.c) and [student.c](./programs/week9/fri/student.c) and [student.h](./programs/week9/fri/student.h).
 Kindly ensure that your Lab8 is submitted by 6 AM tomorrow, October 19th.

 ## Quiz7
-Quiz7 will cover C type string on week8.
+Quiz8 will cover struct on week9.
 Please review the codes and slides provided.

 ## Course schedule